ASSC Student Committee

 The ASSC Student committee is ordinarily made up of six members (three senior members and three student members) and one local student liason.
 The committee is largely student-run, with help and advice from the senior members.
 Terms on the committee are normally three years long, and are staggered so that one student and one full member join and leave each year.
 The changeover happens at the end of August or early September.
 If you are a Student Member of the ASSC and would like to join the committee please contact the ASSC’s executive director.

-Currently I am a research assistant at Institute of philosophy of mind and cognition, National Yang-Ming University and also a member of Consciousness Research Group.
-I just completed my undergraduate degree in biology and spent my last year studying philosophy at UC Berkeley as an exchange student.
-I'm primarily interested in the self, the unity of consciousness, and the relation between them, especially focusing on the split-brain syndrome and dementia.
+I am a master student in philosophy at Texas Tech University and also a member of Consciousness Research Group, Taipei, Taiwan.
+I finished my undergraduate degree in biology and spent my last year of undergraduate studying philosophy at UC Berkeley as an exchange student.
+After that, I served as a research assistant at Institute of Philosophy of Mind and Cognition, National Yang-Ming University, Taipei, Taiwan and engaged in consciousness research since then.
+I am primarily interested in the nature of the self, the unity of consciousness (and its relation to the self), and the relation between time, memory, and consciousness.

-I enjoy writing, playing music, and engaging in the social movements.
-In order to inspire the awareness and discussions of public affairs of the department, I established the student newspaper of my department, Xi-bao, and was the editor-in-chief.
-I played piano and learned to play carillon at Berkeley; I played the incidental music of a Taiwanese movie on the Sather Tower Carillon.
-I’ve taken part in many social movements: demanding the freedom of assembly, demanding the land justice, against the death penalty, and against media monopoly.
+I enjoy writing, traveling, playing music, and engaging social movements.
+I played piano and learned to play carillon at Berkeley.
+I have taken part in many social movements: demanding the freedom of assembly, demanding the land justice, against the death penalty, and against media monopoly.

 The Neuroscience Institute, Experimental Neurobiology (website)